Interview by lesaffaires.com

 Appointing a Data Protection Officer

-Compliance to GDPR as a key differentiator
+Compliance with GDPR as a key differentiator

 For Dr. Farokhi, the steps that were taken to become GDPR compliant were worth it.